gallicchio/learnSDR/docs/lesson10.md

 In the previous lessons, we used the PlutoSDR as both a transmitter and a receiver.
 Now we will use the PlutoSDR to transmit signals and the RTL-SDR to receive them.
 Each of these devices has an internal clock, but the clocks are not perfect and they will not be synchronized between the two devices.
 This means that when one "thinks" it is outputting a pure sine wave at 915 MHz, it may actually produce a wave at 915.001 MHz or 914.9994 MHz or some other slightly shifted frequency.
 The same goes for the receiver clock which is used to generate the local oscillator that beats with the incoming signal to generate the difference-frequency signal that actually carries the modulation sent by the PlutoSDR.
 Furthermore, each clock may drift over time, as the device's temperature changes.
 As we develop this lesson, we should bear in mind that differences between the clocks may introduce unanticipated effects.

-The RTL-SDR can go lower.
-See [allocations of the ultrahigh frequency band](https://en.wikipedia.org/wiki/Ultra_high_frequency){:target="_blank"}.
-902 to 928 MHz is the ISM band (industrial, scientific, and medical).

-Things to watch for: difference in clock rates and sample rates between devices
+The PlutoSDR can transmit at higher frequencies than the RTL-SDR can receive.
+We have already operated the PlutoSDR at 2.4 GHz and 3.5 GHz.
+These frequencies are above the [500 kHz -- 1.75 GHz than the RTL-SDR can handle](https://www.rtl-sdr.com/about-rtl-sdr/).
+A frequency in the industrial, scientific, and medical (ISM) band from 902 to 928 MHz will work with both devices, so that is what we will use.
+See [allocations of the ultrahigh frequency band](https://en.wikipedia.org/wiki/Ultra_high_frequency){:target="_blank"} for more information on different bands within the UHF range (300 MHz to 3 GHz).

 Pay attention to the colored background of parameters.
 If the background is green, the value has to be an integer.
 If you run into problems, just surround the expression you have with `int()`.